Critical Pre-Season Preparations for Choosing Homeschool Curriculum

 First and foremost, you need a game plan.
 After 15 years of homeschooling, I do not have it all figured out, but I can tell you that my curriculum shopping has gotten much easier over the years.
 I do have many hand-me-downs, but they don’t all work for my rookie students.
 Mainly, I’ve learned how to discern what we really need and what is vital for us to homeschool effectively.

 Want to see my game plan?
 Let’s huddle up and get started!

 What is your main purpose for homeschooling?
+Are you a secular homeschooler?
 Do you want to provide your children with a Christian education?
 Are you looking for materials free of evolutionary content?
 What kind of homeschool style do you have?
 Answer these questions and write down your objectives.
 Keep these in mind when choosing curriculum.
 If the materials don’t fit within your overall plan, you probably don’t need them.